mateuszgrzybek/teonite-test-task/README.md

 ## tl;dr

+1. Clone this repository
-1. Navigate to the repo's root directory
+2. Navigate to the repo's root directory
-2. Run:
+3. Run:
 ```
 on macOS:
 docker-compose up